-- Have received the appropriate official training, which will be undertaken every two years, and obtain access to resources and attend any relevant or refresher training courses. - Ensure each member of staff has access to and understands the school's Safeguarding Policy and procedures, including new and part time staff.
-The DSL should ensure the school's policies are known and used appropriately. - Ensure the Safeguarding policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role and responsibility the school has in this. - Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as Early Help Assessments. - Be able to keep detailed, accurate and secure written records of all concerns and referrals. - Have a working knowledge of how local authorities conduct a Child Protection Case Conference and a Child Protection Review Conference and be able to attend and contribute to these effectively when required to do so. - Be alert to the specific needs of children in need, those with special educational needs/disability and young carers. - Encourage a culture of listening to children among all staff. - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and, when deciding whether to make a referral, liaise with the appropriate agencies. - Refer all cases of suspected or alleged abuse or harm by a member of the school staff, colleague or volunteer known to work with children to the local authority children's social care and the LA Designated Officer (LADO) - Ensure the school's Safeguarding policy is reviewed annually, and the procedures and implementation are updated and reviewed regularly, working with the governing body regarding this. - When pupils leave the school, ensure their child protection file is copied for any new school as soon as possible but transferred separately from the main pupil file. - Ensure that safeguarding issues are regularly discussed at Governors, SLT and staff meetings. - Promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school and college leadership staff.
+Have received the appropriate official training, which will be undertaken every two years, and obtain access to resources and attend any relevant or refresher training courses.

+- Ensure each member of staff has access to and understands the school's Safeguarding Policy and procedures, including new and part time staff.
+The DSL should ensure the school's policies are known and used appropriately. - Ensure the Safeguarding policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role and responsibility the school has in this. - Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as Early Help Assessments. - Be able to keep detailed, accurate and secure written records of all concerns and referrals. - Have a working knowledge of how local authorities conduct a Child Protection Case Conference and a Child Protection Review Conference and be able to attend and contribute to these effectively when required to do so. - Be alert to the specific needs of children in need, those with special educational needs/disability and young carers. - Encourage a culture of listening to children among all staff. - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and, when deciding whether to make a referral, liaise with the appropriate agencies. - Refer all cases of suspected or alleged abuse or harm by a member of the school staff, colleague or volunteer known to work with children to the local authority children's social care and the LA Designated Officer (LADO) - Ensure the school's safeguarding policy is reviewed annually, and the procedures and implementation are updated and reviewed regularly, working with the governing body regarding this. - Where children leave the school or college (including in year transfers) the designated safeguarding lead should ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
+The DSL should ensure a copy of the file is kept for their own records. - Ensure that safeguarding issues are regularly discussed at Governors, SLT and staff meetings. - Ensure all members of the governing body have attend Safeguarding and Child protection (including online safety) training as part of their induction. - Promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school and college leadership staff.

-The Governing Body at St Margaret's will ensure that:
+The Governing Body will ensure that: